jobovy/galpy/doc/source/basic_df.rst

 >>> print(oortacold-(0.5/0.9+0.05/2./sqrt(2.)))
 # 0.0022613349141670236

-These grids can then be re-used for the other Oort functions, for example,
+These grids can then be reused for the other Oort functions, for example,

 >>> print(edfcold.oortB(0.9,phi=22.5,deg=True,t=0.,grid=gridcold,derivphiGrid=gridphicold,derivRGrid=gridrcold))